Prior to my decision on a retirement date, hubs and I had booked a Caribbean Cruise for late Feb/early March 2015.

 As things played out, I grew tired of being tired and by the time we were ready to leave on our 12-day cruise, I was more than ready to locate my previous self and become active again.
 I made the deadline!

-The cruise we selected was amazing.
+The cruise we selected was a 10-night cruise of the Western Caribbean.
 Pre and post cruise, we allowed for 2 nights in Fort Lauderdale, Fla.
 We spent those days walking and swimming in our hotel pool.
 While on the cruise, we did a tour of every cruise port and made sure there was lots of walking involved in each tour.
 There was a jogging path on our ship and I walked laps on the path every day.
 Each day, I could see myself becoming more energized and my spirits were lifting.
 I believe it had less to do with the cruise and more to do with becoming active again.
 The sunshine didn’t hurt either.

 My nursing career had involved lots of walking, and for the last 4 years of my work life, I didn’t use the elevator at the hospital our home care offices were based out of.
 Often times, I’d run the stairs from the pharmacy in the basement to the lab on the 4th floor.
 In addition, in order to get ready for my day, I had taken up power walking in the early mornings before work.
 My biggest mistake on retirement was to stop all physical activity.
 I know I was tired, but I now firmly believe that I added to that tiredness by instantly becoming sedate.